 The main objective of the foundation is to carry on the legacy of Joseph and Vera Dresner by supporting the work of organizations in our focus areas.
 It was the Dresner’s mission that the foundation would provide a channel to improve the lives of people and animals in their communities.

 The foundation’s approach empowers community members to benefit from the grant investments that we make.
 We partner with organizations that are committed to creating opportunities for the underserved in our communities.
 Those partners include a wide-range of entities, including hospitals, community centers, and other nonprofits.

 Our goal is to provide organizations with the necessary resources, so they can continue offering services to those most in need.
 We seek to test innovative approaches, determine lessons from current commendable activities, and promote the adoption of creative thinking on a broad scale through direct grant making and support for research and other ventures that advance community support.

 We Offer 3 Types of Support:

 - Project – Development of new programs, expansion of existing programs, or continuation of sustainable, recognized effective current programming.

 - Capital – Equipment purchase, acquisition, construction and/or renovation of facilities.

-The Dresner Foundation funds projects that support institutions conducting medical research and clinical trials specifically related to Myelodysplastic Syndromes.
+We fund projects that support institutions conducting medical research and clinical trials specifically related to Myelodysplastic Syndromes.
 We also fund projects that improve access to health care and health outcomes.

-We work with animal care organizations to make certain that they have the resources needed to ensure the best care and secure shelter for animals, and offer corresponding public education initiatives.
+We work with animal care organizations to make certain that they have the resources needed to ensure the best care and secure shelter for animals and offer corresponding public education initiatives.